-- Legislating Mobility Options: A Survey of State Laws Promoting Public Transit, Walking, and Bicycling
+Survey of State Laws For Public Transit, Walking, Bicycling

-- Congrats to Memphis!
-And Passage of the Nation’s 500th Complete Streets Policy
+Congrats to Memphis!
+Nation’s 500th Complete Streets Policy

 AARP is your go-to resource to understand the travel of persons age 50+.
 The AARP Public Policy Institute has done extensive analysis of the National Household Travel Survey data series to understand the travel patterns of persons age 50 and older, as well as other population groups.

-- How the Travel Patterns of Older Adults Are Changing: Highlights From the 2009 National Household Travel Survey
+How the Travel Patterns of Older Adults Are Changing

 Subscribe for free to the AARP Livable Communities e-Newsletter